 Karaköy Çorba Evi

-It opened in 2014 and located in one of the historic districts of Istanbul.
+It opened in 2014 and is located in one of the historic districts of Istanbul.
 The restaurant specializes in creating the most delicious and soft soups in a warm atmosphere.
-It offers twenty-one kinds of soup daily and as well as innovative soups which vary according to the season.
+It offers twenty-one kinds of soup daily as well as innovative soups which vary according to the season.

 Address: Kemankeş Karamustafa Paşa, Mumhane Cd.
 No:35, 34425 Beyoğlu/İstanbul

 It’s one of the top quality services in the area without giving up the concept.
 It’s constantly renewed and developing, and maintains its position in the business by creating new healthy soups with new organic products.